mikewebbtech/mikewebbtech-blog/2025/2025-08-30-measuring-security-effectiveness.md

 ## Benchmarking and the Importance of Control Effectiveness

 Control effectiveness is a measure of how well a security control is functioning to reduce risk.
 Without knowing the effectiveness, a control is as good as nonexistent.
 Benchmarking, therefore, becomes a critical part of the monitoring and review process.
-This involves assessing and rating the performance of controls against a set of predefined levels, providing a clear picture of an organization’s security posture.
+This involves assessing and rating the performance of controls against a set of predefined levels, providing a clear picture of an organisation’s security posture.

 The provided resources outline several effectiveness levels:

 - **Highly Effective**: The control is fully designed, in place, and tested, providing significant protection.

 - **Partially Effective**: The control is in place but may not always be communicated or used correctly, and might not provide adequate protection.

 - **Largely Ineffective**: There are significant gaps in the control, and it does not operate effectively.

 - **Ineffective**: The control provides no protection at all and there is no confidence in its ability to protect assets.

-By assigning these ratings, an organization can effectively benchmark its security controls and understand where its defenses are strong and where they are weak.
+By assigning these ratings, an organisation can effectively benchmark its security controls and understand where its defences are strong and where they are weak.

+To measure progress, organisations can track key performance indicators (**KPIs**) such as the percentage of controls rated as highly effective, the time it takes to remediate critical vulnerabilities, or the success rate of backup and recovery procedures.

-### Industry Examples of Benchmarking
+### Industry Benchmarking Examples

 Several widely adopted frameworks provide structured ways to measure control effectiveness:

 - **Essential Eight Maturity Model (Australia)**: Developed by the Australian Cyber Security Centre (ACSC), this model defines four maturity levels (from _Level 0 – not implemented_ to _Level 3 – fully embedded_).
 It evaluates key mitigation strategies such as application control, patching, MFA, backups, and user restrictions.
 The model is particularly practical because it links maturity directly to resilience against common cyber threats, including ransomware.

 - **NIST Cybersecurity Framework (CSF)**: Provides a maturity-based approach across five functions—Identify, Protect, Detect, Respond, and Recover.
 Organizations can benchmark progress by assessing how well their controls map to these functions and by using tiered implementation levels to track advancement.

 - **ISO/IEC 27002**: A globally recognized standard offering a catalog of information security controls.
 Benchmarking against ISO 27002 often involves auditing implemented controls against best practices to determine whether they are fully adopted, partially adopted, or absent.

 By leveraging such models, organizations can go beyond simple pass/fail evaluations and instead track progress toward higher maturity and resilience.

 ---